astrosica/astrosica/README.md

 ## 👩‍💻 About Me
 🔭 Astrophysics research scientist with 8+ YOE in quantitative data-driven research and analysis <br>
 📚 PhD in Astronomy & Astrophysics + HBSc in Astronomy & Physics from the University of Toronto <br>
-📝 Technical writer having published several papers in high-impact research journals <br>
+📝 Published several technical papers in high-impact research journals <br>
 👥 Mentored a student on a year-long data project through to publication in a high-impact research journal <br>
 💬 Taught 500+ technical and non-technical students over 17 classes, including on the use of Python <br>